 A reliable, high-speed (cable or broadband) internet connection is required.
 Students are expected to log into Canvas and check email daily, and will need regular and reliable access to the internet.

 Use Chrome, Firefox, Internet Explorer, Edge, or Safari.
 Canvas supports the current and previous major release of these browsers.
-Note: For Tools like WebEx you need to use Chrome or Firefox.
+Note: For Tools like Zoom you need to use Chrome or Firefox.

 Canvas Is Your Hub for Learning